Kia Sorento Named To Parents' List Of Best Family Cars 2021

 - Sorento selected from more than 50 new model vehicles

-IRVINE, Calif., April 14, 2021 /PRNewswire/ -- The Kia Sorento is a PARENTS Magazine Best Family Cars 2021 award winner.
+IRVINE, Calif., April 14, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Kia Sorento is a PARENTS Magazine Best Family Cars 2021 award winner.
 PARENTS, the leading source for busy, millennial moms, selected winners based on high-tech performance, safety, and convenience features that meet the needs of families.

 "We're honored to see the best-selling Sorento awarded for its safety technology, smooth ride and stylish exterior," said Sean Yoon, president and CEO of Kia Motors North America.
 "Our diverse lineup appeals to a wide range of buyers, and we're excited to see one of our three-row vehicles recognized as a best buy for families."